tetratelabs/istio-distro.io/content/en/getmesh-cli/install/install-istio/eks-addon/_index.md

 ---
-title: "Install Istio in EKS with add-on"
+title: "Install Istio on AKS from Azure Marketplace"
 date: 2022-12-12T22:00:40+0700
-description: "How to use EKS Istio add-on."
+description: "How to deploy Istio on AKS (step by step instruction)"
 weight: 20
 ---